 Facebook 2: “All in, around eight million Texans benefit from the services of an ESD as the men and women on the frontlines save numerous lives and make a positive difference in our communities.
 And more than just serving local communities, ESDs often join in a larger effort to combat disasters, both in and out of our state.”

-, commissioner for Parker County Emergency Services District No. 1, and the president of the State Association of Fire and Emergency Services (SAFE-D).
+Mark Jack, commissioner for Parker County Emergency Services District No. 1, and the president of the State Association of Fire and Emergency Services (SAFE-D).

 Twitter 1: ESDs provide fire protection or emergency medical response and are formed by grassroots movements that voters approve at the ballot box.
 They are focused solely on the protection of life and property in the communities they serve.
 To learn more, visit http://safe-d.org.
 (246 characters)